 The burial specimens have not been used and may not have been utilitarian tools at all.
 They are crafted with considerable skill.
 It is possible they were status emblems but it would take considerable analysis to prove this.
 The concretion from the house floor is unfinished.
 (A celt from a house floor has peck marks on three-fourths of its body; the edge and the adjacent tapering area is ground, however, suggesting that the craftsman either economized on time or that the pecked area provided an efficient hafting surface.)
 On the concretion the placement of the pecking indicates that a manufacturing stage was begun but not completed.
 The flaked edge was used probably for chopping, the level face was used for a function which left striae and later as an anvil.

-Type 22: Large Ground Disk
+Type 22: Large Ground Disk (Plate 24)

-Material: amphibolite

-Texture: medium-coarse

-Shape: flattened sphere

-Size: $9.5 \times 9.2 \times 3.2 \text{ cm}$
+Provenience: 9-MU-102 Structure 1 Specimens: 1 Material: amphibolite Texture: medium-coarse Tactile Element: smooth Shape: flattened sphere Size: 9.5 x 9.2 x 3.2 cm

 General Description: A naturally dark stone which has been ground.
 Burning, possibly when the structure was destroyed, has left the stone with a thin coating of a black substance.
 While this specimen is about the size of a chunky stone, it does not have the typical shape of chunky stones: 1 level face and the other slightly convex.
 Both faces of this specimen are relatively level, except in 3 small sections where the surface is lower, almost beveled, adjacent to the circumference.